CSE-UOI at SemEval-2026 Task 6: A Two-Stage Heterogeneous Ensemble with Deliberative Complexity Gating for Political Evasion Detection: System Overview

 \subsection{Dual-Model Ensemble}

 Our base system, which we refer to as Stage 1, is a heterogeneous dual-model ensemble.
 Instead of directly predicting the three clarity classes, we use an evasion-first strategy.
 The models are instructed to classify responses into the task's nine fine-grained evasion categories.
 The resulting evasion label is then deterministically mapped to \{Clear Reply, Ambivalent, Clear Non-Reply\}.
 This mapping acts as an error buffer.
-From development and evaluation set analysis combined, 62.8\% of evasion-level errors remain within the same clarity bucket and therefore preserve the final clarity prediction (Appendix~\ref{app:c3}).
+From development and evaluation set analysis combined, 58.5\% of evasion-level errors remain within the same clarity bucket and therefore preserve the final clarity prediction.
+Evasion-level performance broken down per class is reported in (Appendix~\ref{app:c3}).

 We run \texttt{grok-4-1-fast-reasoning} and \texttt{gemini-3-flash-preview} in parallel with self-consistency ($k=5$) for each model \cite{wang2023selfconsistency}.
 Both models are prompted with the same structured evasion taxonomy Chain-of-Thought (CoT) prompt \cite{wei2022chain}.